tylerdiaz/Heisenberg/README.md

   > "Based on how I am personally feeling, my relationship with the doctor, and how truthful I believe the patient is being, I may decide to call the perscribing doctor and verify the perscription."
   This illustrates the deficiency in <i><b>trust</b></i>, <i><b>verifiability</b></i>, and <i><b>finality</b></i> associated with the current system.

-  3. Pharmacists face a
+  3. <i>Pharmacists face a transmission delay</i>

 <b>How we created a better system:</b>
-  1. Our solution creates a decentralized, append-only data log where no single keyholder has root-access to the DB.
-This means that no individual entity has the ability to alter the state history.
-We have solved the data-layer syncronization problem by creating a triple-entry accounting system where the system's integrity is grounded in both computional infeasability and cryptographic access permissions.
+  1.  <i>Our solution creates a decentralized, append-only data log where no single keyholder has root-access to the database.</i>  This means that no individual entity has the ability to alter the state history.
+We have solved the data-layer syncronization problem by creating a triple-entry accounting system where the system's integrity is grounded in both computional infeasability and consortium-level access-control permissions.
   2.
   3.

-I. Current State scenario description/visual
-  -
-II.
-Tokenized State scenario description/visual

-## Business Value Proposition

-## Quantified Business Value / Conclusion
+## Quantifing the Value of Our Solution
 - Quantifying implicit risk of moral hazard

 - Moral hazard is the risk that a party to a transaction has not entered into the contract in good faith, has provided misleading information about its assets, liabilities or credit capacity, or has an incentive to take unusual risks in a desperate attempt to earn a profit before the contract settles.
 In economics, moral hazard occurs when one person takes more risks because someone else bears the cost of those risks.

+## Conclusion